na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;we finally got an IMG primary DPS unit for 'free'.
-Had a 50% refund gear banner in 6.4 &nbsp;&nbsp;&nbsp;&nbsp;(they never rerun these sort of release promotions,) so all everyone needed was &nbsp;&nbsp;&nbsp;&nbsp;her weapon and 2pc since we also got a pick-a-stigma box - in exchange for this &nbsp;&nbsp;&nbsp;&nbsp;largess, they're trying to bait people to pull for S2, since it's a fair bit stronger than usual - if &nbsp;&nbsp;&nbsp;&nbsp;you're new and missing the various lightning team permutations, S2 can cover everything &nbsp;&nbsp;&nbsp;&nbsp;except QUA  (consider that everyone else got her free and all her gear at a hefty discount &nbsp;&nbsp;&nbsp;&nbsp;before deciding to pull.)
+Had a 50% refund gear banner in 6.4 &nbsp;&nbsp;&nbsp;&nbsp;(they never rerun these sort of release promotions,) so all everyone needed was &nbsp;&nbsp;&nbsp;&nbsp;her weapon and 2pc since we also got a pick-a-stigma box - in exchange for this &nbsp;&nbsp;&nbsp;&nbsp;largess, they baited people to pull for S2, since it's a fair bit stronger than usual, and if &nbsp;&nbsp;&nbsp;&nbsp;you're new and missing the various lightning team permutations, S2 covers everything &nbsp;&nbsp;&nbsp;&nbsp;except QUA  (consider that everyone else got her free and all her gear at a hefty discount &nbsp;&nbsp;&nbsp;&nbsp;before deciding to pull.)
 Sadly, she's p. mash heavy - it's so bad they put a hand-holding ring &nbsp;&nbsp;&nbsp;&nbsp;around her weapon and dodge so you don't miss it while having an epileptic fit on the attack button.